maximafreiman/Bitcoin-Core-RPC-Console/03-getblockchaininfo/EN.md

 For instructions on how to open the RPC Console, please refer to Chapter 1. (https://github.com/maximafreiman/Bitcoin-Core-RPC-Console/blob/main/01-Introduction/ID.md).

 Okay, so first of all, it’s quite simple.
-In the input field at the bottom, just type `getblockchaininfo`. all lowercase, with no spaces.
+In the input field at the bottom, just type `getblockchaininfo`.
+All lowercase, with no spaces.

 <img width="1366" height="726" alt="1" src="https://github.com/user-attachments/assets/e2a3d606-c367-4e4f-9822-71601a9b240d" />